DevMystical/AutoDankMemer/README.md

 - Place your own user token in the space which reads `USER_TOKEN`.
 - Enable discord developer mode if it is not already on.
 - Copy the Channel ID where you want to start out and put it, as a string, in `CHANNEL_ID`.
 (This can be changed once the bot is running, see the list of commands for more details)
+- Optionally, include the `trivia.json` in the same folder as the script is running to let it always get trivia questions correct.